Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Hand out a page of blank number lines to each student.

-- Write a number on the board (e.g., 6,702) and guide students through another example, this time having them make a number line as you guide them through it.
+- Write a number on the board (e.g., 6,702) and guide students through another example of rounding to the nearest thousand, this time having them make a number line as you guide them through it.

 - Write a number on the board (e.g., 4,458) and have students work with a partner to make a number line.